 For your convenience, you may fill out the Public Records Request form online and email the completed form to us at email@example.com.
 If you choose, you may mail or fax us the form.
 Once we receive the completed form, we will contact you with the status of your request.
 Please be sure to include your contact information.

 The cost of a police report is $5.00.
 Reports over 15 pages are an additional $.25 per page.
-Credit cards are now being accepted.
+Cash and credit cards are accepted, personal checks are not.

 Name searches on private individuals are not conducted for citizens.